-One of the places I miss the most during the pandemic is the Dragon Back rice terraces of the Longsheng district in the Guangxi autonomous region in China.
+One of the places I miss the most during the pandemic is the Dragon Back rice terraces of the Longji/Longsheng district in the Guangxi autonomous region in China.
 Set amongst the backdrop of the minority villages of Yao and Zhuang people.

 The swirly and intricate patterns of the fields are alluring all year round, even though I have to admit to not yet seeing the fields covered in snow.
 When I work for the tour company TEMA, the stay here is always considered a highlight on any tour, no matter spring, summer or autumn.